-When this occurs, the student will be notified on the Student Aid Report (SAR), and the Office of Financial Aid will send the student a written request or email-notification to submit a completed Verification Worksheet (downloadable at laverne.edu/financial-aid/financial-aid-documents-2/), W-2's, and other necessary documents.
+When this occurs, the student will be notified on the Student Aid Report (SAR), and the Office of Financial Aid will send the student a written request or email notification to submit a completed Verification Worksheet (downloadable at www.laverne.edu/financial-aid a tax transcript copy or tax transcript from the IRS, W-2's, and other necessary documents.
 Additional documentation (such as Selective Service or citizenship documents) may be requested to complete a student's file.
 The student's file is not complete until all required documents, properly filled out, have been received by the Office of Financial Aid.
 Financial aid cannot be awarded until a student's financial aid file is complete.